 On February 24, 2019, a terrible crash occurred on U.S. 41.
-Two vehicles collided injuring four people, and two had to be extricated from their cars.
+Two vehicles collided injuring four people.
+As a result, they had to extract two people from their cars.
 According to a Pasco County Fire and Rescue official at the scene, both victims were trapped in their cars for a time until the correct equipment and personnel arrived.

-Police say that U.S. 41 was temporarily closed during the rescue, but has since reopened.
-All four are at a local hospital, and at the time of the report, no charges had been filed against either driver.
+Police temporarily closed U.S. 41 during the rescue but has since reopened.
+All four are at a local hospital.
+Authorities had not filed charges against either driver at the time of the report.

 Jaws of Life and Injuries

 The tools use liquid hydraulics to provide power to the tool which usually has two “jaws” that can be brought together or separated with great force.
-This can be used to cut through steel, sheet metal and other composites that are used in automobiles.
+First responders used them to cut through steel, sheet metal and other composites in automobiles.
 The jaws can also be used to spread things apart so that rescuers can get at the victim to treat them and then free them from the car.

-When someone is trapped, the EMS personnel will assess the situation, and if the Jaws of Life are needed, will call for them to be brought to the scene.
+The EMS personnel will assess the situation of a trapped person.
+Then if needed they will have the Jaws of Life brought to the crash scene.
 Typically, each responding unit has a person in charge, based on rank or seniority, and this person will make the call to use the tool.
-In most cases, a responding EMS unit will have at least one person that is trained to use the device.
+In most cases, a responding EMS unit will have at least one person trained to use the device.

-Always speak to an attorney after any accident resulting in a serious injury.
+Always speak to an attorney after an accident resulting in a serious injury.

-If you were involved in a crash similar to this one, contact us today for a free consultation and case evaluation.
+If you were involved in a crash similar to this one, contact our personal injury team today for a free consultation and case evaluation.

 RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!”